bytesource/rstore/README.md

 ```

-Note:
+**Note**:
 You can either put the database and table class definitions in the same file or store them
 anywhere you like just `require` them when you need them.

-4)
-Enter csv data into the database
+4) Enter csv data into the database
 The `from` method accepts a path to a file or directory as well as an URL.
 The `to` metthod accepts a string of the form *db_name.table_name*

 ```ruby
 RStore::CSV.new do